 Image: Katie Lee, 'Set/Reset (Performances with No-one Watching)' (2017-2019), bronze, bricks, broom, chalk, chalkboards, found-objects, mirror, timber, steel, radio, rope, live performance.
 Photo Credit: Christian Cappuro

 Sara Lindsay is an artist, curator and educator, and founding weaver of the Australian Tapestry Workshop.
 She suggests that ‘the most important part of tapestry work is that it’s collaborative’.
-In recent years, she has collaborated with refugees from Myanmar - teaching them weaving, mentoring them and mediating exhibition opportunities for their work.
-With the funding now ended, Sarah continues to run the program on her own time and resources, with ‘joy’ as the driving energy.
+In recent years, she has collaborated with Karen refugees from Myanmar - teaching them weaving, mentoring and mediating exhibition opportunities for their work.
+Sarah continues to run the program on her own time and resources, with ‘joy’ as the driving energy.
 Sarah’s mantra is ‘slowly, slowly’.

 Joanne Makas is a Sydney based artist and curator, and currently Programming and Managing Director at STACKS Projects ARI in Sydney.
 Her work is informed by the notions of vulnerability, entanglement and relations as activism, as articulated for example in the theories of Judith Butler.
 She is interested in Care as an ethics of practice to forge new ways of Being and bringing the body to the forefront of practice.